NyeGuy/nyeguy.github.io/_pages/about.md

 ---
 ![Nye Warburton](images\nyetoon_header.png)
 <br>
 I am an animator, educator and computer graphics researcher.
-For many years, I worked as a contract animator and visualization artist on a number of high profile projects.
-I was also involved in several game and real time start ups.
+For many years, I worked as a contract animator and visualization artist on a [number of high profile projects.](https://www.imdb.com/name/nm1100970/) I was also involved in several game and real time start ups.
 Now, I spend a lot of time thinking about how artists and animators will use automation tools and networked technology.
 For more information [you can check out my bio and CV.](https://nyeguy.github.io/cv/)
 <br>

-Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation or game development interests you, [check out some of the classes I teach at SCAD.](https://nyeguy.github.io/teaching/)
+Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation or game development interests you, [check out some of the classes I teach at SCAD.](https://nyeguy.github.io/teaching/)I also do consulting and research with [Box Rocket Studio.](http://boxrocket.studio)
 <br>

 You can look at some of my past projects in my portfolio.
 There's [machine learning stuff,](https://nyeguy.github.io/portfolio/machine-learning-experiments) or [some games I've made.](https://nyeguy.github.io/portfolio/game-development) You can learn about [the movies I worked on.](https://nyeguy.github.io/portfolio/previsualization) Or maybe, check out [some of the comics I've scribbled](https://nyeguy.github.io/comics/) over the years.